Statutory body

 A statutory body or statutory authority is a body set up by law (statute) that is authorised to implement certain legislation on behalf of the relevant country or state, sometimes by being empowered or delegated to set rules (for example regulations or statutory instruments) in their field.
 They are typically found in countries which are governed by a British style of parliamentary democracy such as the United Kingdom and the Commonwealth countries like Australia, Canada, India and New Zealand.
-They are also found in Israel and elsewhere.
+They are also found in Hong Kong, Israel and elsewhere.
 Statutory authorities may also be statutory corporations, if created as a body corporate.

 Australia

 Definitions

-Federal statutory authorities are established under the PGPA Act 2013.
+Federal statutory authorities are established under the Public Governance, Performance and Accountability Act 2013.
 "A statutory authority is a generic term for an authorisation by Parliament given to a person or group of people to exercise specific powers.
 A statutory authority can be established as a corporate Commonwealth entity or a non-corporate Commonwealth entity.
 A statutory authority may also be a body within a Commonwealth entity, exercising the powers given by Parliament but administratively part of the entity."

 A statutory corporation is defined in the government glossary as a "statutory body that is a body corporate, including an entity created under section 87 of the PGPA Act" (i.e. a statutory authority may be a statutory corporation).
 An earlier definition describes a statutory corporation as "a statutory authority that is a body corporate", and the New South Wales Government's Land Registry Services defines a state-owned corporation as "a statutory authority that has corporate status".